therealryanbonham/badnest/info.md

 ## Why is it bad?

-This isn't an advertised or public API, it's still better than web scraping, but will never be as good as the original API
+This isn't an advertised or public API, it's still better than web scraping, but will never be as reliable as the original API

+## Features

+- Doesn't use the now defunct Works with Nest API
+- Works with migrated/new accounts via Google auth
+- Works with old via Nest auth
+- Nest Protect support
+- Nest Thermostat support
+- Nest Thermostat Sensor support
+- Nest Camera support

 ## Drawbacks

-- No proper error handling
 - Won't work with 2FA enabled accounts (Works with 2fa Google Accounts)
 - Tested with a single thermostat, I have no other devices to test with
 - Camera integration is untested by me
+- Nest Protect integration is untested by me
 - Nest could change their webapp api at any time, making this defunct

 ## Configuration